overhide/overhide-widgets/README.md

 Don't just read these steps, follow along copying/looking-at the [demos](#demos).

-The first three steps are gathering metadata necessary to setup how you get paid.
+The first three steps are gathering metadata necessary to setup how you, the developer, get paid.

 The reminder of the steps are actual code changes in your Web application.